Dicelette/i18n/en/docusaurus-plugin-content-docs/current/introduction/glossary.md

   A structure defining which stats and dice are available for character sheets on a server.
 - **Modal**:
   A Discord popup or interactive form used for entering or editing data.
+- **Macro**:
+  Custom dice formulas saved in a character’s sheet or the server template.
 ---

 ## O